PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ::: tip Online Editor

-In our :online-editor, the app class has already been created for you, and you can view and change the code for it by clicking on the `MyApp` button in the editor.
+In our :online-editor, the `App` class has already been created for you, and you can view and change the code for it by clicking on a page and then on the `MyApp` button at the top of the editor.

 :::

 You can name your own app class whatever you want, but remember that all classes in your app need to have a unique name, so you can't have a page class with the same name as your app class.

-To specify how your own app class should work, you override some predefined methods in it (it works the same way as you override methods in the `Page` class, but the `App` class has other methods you can override).
+To specify how your own app class should work, you override some predefined methods in it.
+It all works the same way as you override methods in the `Page` class, but the `App` class has other methods you can override.

 ## Creating the Start Page
-When the user starts your BagaWork app, the method named `createStartPage()` will be called in your `App` class.
+When the user starts your BagaWork app, the method named `createStartPage()` in your `App` class will be called.
 In this method, you should return back the page that should be shown to the user directly when the app starts.

 ::: tip Example